practicusai/docs/docs/tutorial/data-profiling.md

 # Data Profiling

 _This section requires a Practicus AI cloud node.
-Please visit [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._
+Please visit the [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._

 Profiling your data is an extremely powerful way to get a good understanding of your data distribution and correlations.

 - Open _Explore_ tab
 - Make sure a _Cloud Node_ is selected (upper right)
-- Select _Cloud Node Files_ and open the below file
+- Select _Cloud Node Files_ and open the file below
 - Home > samples > insurance.csv
 - Select Analyze > Profile

 ![](img/data-profiling/profile-1.png)

-After a few minutes you will see the data profile completed
+After a few minutes, you will see the data profile completed.

 - Scroll down to find _charges_, and click its name to expand